Exclusivity in China Distribution Agreements

 3. Limit the contract term to one year, with you having the exclusive right to renew.
 This is a common solution when the product does not require the distributor put in extensive time or money to create the sales market.
 This solution is not common if the distributor will need to put in extensive time or money to create the market.

 4. Provide for a specific sales target.
 If the distributor reaches the sales target, renewal of the distribution agreement is automatic.
 If the distributor fails to reach the target, you have the option to terminate and appoint other distributors.
-Usually the sales term is for three to five years, with the sales targets set for each year.
+Usually, the sales term is for three to five years, with the sales targets set for each year.

 Some agreements provide for automatic renewal at the end of the initial term with a fixed percentage increase in sales targets.
 Other agreements require negotiation of a new agreement with negotiation of new sales targets as part of that process.
 This approach is most common where the distributor will be investing considerable time and/or expense in the early years of the distribution cycle to create a market for the product.